thoelze1/update-alerter/README.md

 Compare current and stored snapshots of websites to determine when content at a URL has changed.
 Get a text message the moment a web page changes!

 ## How to Use
-Clone the repository.
+Clone the repository and specify URLs to track (data/urls.txt).
+You'll need a Twilio API key and a Twilio phone number to send texts.
+Add your Twilio details and your personal phone number to config.py.
+Now you can run the script!

     git clone https://www.github.com/thoelze1/web-content-tracker.git

-Specify the URLs to track in data/urls.txt

     nano web-content-tracker/data/urls.txt

-Get a Twilio API key and a Twilio phone number to send texts.
-Add your Twilio details to config.py and specify a phone number to receive texts.

     nano web-content-tracker/config.py

-Run the script!

     python track-urls.py &

 ## How to Download Dependencies